-Carpal tunnel release surgery involves cutting the transverse carpal ligament in the hand to reduce the pressure on the median nerve in the carpal tunnel.
-This is the only way to resolve carpal tunnel syndrome symptoms permanently
+Carpal tunnel release surgery involves cutting the transverse carpal ligament of the hand to reduce pressure on the median nerve in the carpal tunnel.
+This is the only way to permanently resolve the symptoms of carpal tunnel syndrome.

 There are two surgical techniques a surgeon may consider: open or endoscopic release.
-Each method has its unique characteristics and merits.
-Various factors such as the surgeon’s expertise, the patient’s preference, the cost of surgery and medical setting (hospital vs private clinic) may influence the type of surgery a hand surgeon performs on the patient.
+Each method has its own characteristics and merits.
+Various factors such as the expertise of the surgeon, the preference of the patient, the cost of the operation and the medical setting (hospital or private clinic) can influence the type of operation that the hand surgeon performs on the patient.

 Open Carpal Tunnel Surgery

-Open release, also known as the traditional method, is the most commonly performed technique.
-This technique consists in accessing and cutting the carpal ligament through a 2-inch incision located in the palm of the hand.
-It is done under a local anesthesia and is an outpatient procedure.
+Open release, the traditional method, is the most commonly practiced technique.
+This technique involves accessing and cutting the carpal ligament through a 2-inch incision located in the palm of the hand.
+It is done under local anesthesia and is an outpatient procedure.

-Open carpal tunnel surgery is safe and effective in resolving the symptoms of carpal tunnel syndrome but patients are prone to scar tenderness and post-operative pain in the palm.
-This method is also associated with a longer recovery.
+The open carpal tunnel surgery is safe and effective in resolving symptoms of carpal tunnel syndrome, but patients are prone to scar tenderness and postoperative pain in the palm.
+This method is also associated with longer recovery.

 Endoscopic Carpal Tunnel Surgery

-The endoscopic carpal tunnel surgery is done with the use of miniature instruments (including a camera) inserted through a tiny incision made in the wrist under local anesthesia.
-The procedure takes a few minutes and does not typically require stitches.
-Unlike with the classic method, the skin and muscles of the hand are not damaged.
+The endoscopic carpal tunnel surgery is performed using miniature instruments, including a camera, inserted through a tiny incision made in the wrist under local anesthesia.
+The procedure takes a few minutes and generally does not require stitches.
+Unlike the classic method, the skin and muscles of the hand are not damaged

-Endoscopic carpal tunnel surgery ensures faster wound healing and is associated with less scar pain due to the small incision made on the skin.
-It can be performed on both sides at the same time which allows for only one recovery period.
+Endoscopic carpal tunnel surgery provides faster healing and is associated with less scarring pain due to the small incision made in the skin.
+It can be performed on both sides at the same time, allowing only one recovery period.

 Expectations after Carpal Tunnel Surgery

-The outcome of carpal tunnel release surgery depends on the type of carpal tunnel surgery performed – open vs endoscopic carpal tunnel surgery.
+The outcome of carpal tunnel release surgery depends on the type of carpal tunnel surgery performed – open or endoscopic carpal tunnel surgery.

-After post-operative follow up of patients for 3 months, researchers discovered that 82% of patients who had open carpal tunnel surgery had post-operative scar pain compared to 52% of those who had endoscopic carpal tunnel surgery.
+After postoperative follow-up of the patients for 3 months, the researchers found that 82 % of patients who underwent open carpal tunnel surgery had postoperative pain related to the scar, compared to 52% of those who underwent endoscopic carpal tunnel surgery.

-A study assessing this outcome on a large population scale showed that patients who underwent endoscopic carpal tunnel surgery returned to work 18 days earlier than those with open carpal tunnel surgery (Travers 2005).
-The same study showed that the average time before resuming driving is 3 days after endoscopic decompression compared to 28 days with the classic intervention.
+A study evaluating this outcome in a large population showed that patients who underwent endoscopic carpal tunnel surgery returned to work 18 days earlier than those who underwent open carpal tunnel surgery (Travers 2005).
+The same study showed that the average time before resuming driving is 3 days after endoscopic decompression, compared to 28 days with the classic intervention.

-There was no significant differences in both groups regarding improvement in sensation and strengths during the follow up.
-This shows that both open and endoscopic carpal surgery are effective in improving the sensation and motor functions of the hand after surgery.
+There were no significant differences between the two groups regarding improvement in sensation and strength during follow-up.
+This shows that both open surgery and endoscopic surgery are effective in improving sensation and motor functions of the hand after surgery.

 Complications

-Although the effectiveness rate of the two methods is comparable and they both have very low complication and recurrence rates, the risk of post-operative infection is higher in those who had open carpal tunnel surgery.
+Although the effectiveness rate of the two methods is comparable and they both have very low complication and recurrence rates, the risk of postoperative infection is higher in those who have had open carpal tunnel surgery.

 Satisfaction

 In general, the satisfaction rate of patients who have undergone endoscopic decompression is much higher.
-As part of an experiment carried out by Dr Jean-Luc Pellat, from the Institute of the hand and the upper limb of Marseilles, during which 100 patients were operated on one side in a conventional way and on the other by endoscopy, 95% preferred the endoscopic method.
+As part of an experiment conducted by Dr Jean-Luc Pellat, from the Hand and Upper Limb Institute of Marseille, during which 100 patients were operated on one side in a conventional manner and on the other by endoscopy, 95% preferred the endoscopic method.

 ---|---|